Do a quick search on Pinterest and you’ll find a never ending stream of quotes about women supporting women.

 All of these thoughts were ones that helped me to shape the idea of A Way Abroad.
 I hope to inspire women to share their successes with others but in ways that show a fellow female how they can follow in their same steps.

 Gone are the days of the “secrets” to success.
 No. No more secrets.
 Let’s be open, upfront and supportive.
 Let’s see just how true that popular quote is and prove, “When women support women, incredible things can happen.”

 March 8 is International Women’s Day.
 Do something kind for another female and continue with that every day after.
-Subscribe to AWA to support our community and if you have a job to share, we’d love to hear it!
+If you have a job or expat guide to share, we’d love to hear it!